Shintaro Tsuji

 Shintaro Tsuji (辻 信太郎, Tsuji Shintarō) (born December 7, 1927) is a Japanese entrepreneur.
-Formerly a civil servant, he is the founder and (until 2020) president of Sanrio, a merchandise company known for its characters, including Hello Kitty.
+Formerly a civil servant, he is the founder and former-president of Sanrio, a Japanese merchandise company known for its characters, including Hello Kitty.

 Biography

 Early life

 Shintaro Tsuji was born in Kofu, Yamanashi Prefecture, to a manageress of three ryokan.
 He was a student of a kindergarten affiliated with the Toyo Eiwa Jogakuin.
 As part of a wealthy family belonging to the Saegusa clan, Tsuji, as their first child, lived a life of luxury, yet he was secluded.
 When his mother died of leukemia, Tsuji was under the care of his abusive aunt.
 From 1945 to 1947, Tsuji studied chemical engineering at Kiryu Technical College (now a part of Gunma University); at that time, he also practiced manufacturing, and he would later take advantage of the post-World War II shortage situation in the country by creating goods for the black market - an act that formed the basis of his entrepreneurial career.